-Capital assets, which include property, plant, and equipment, are reported in the governmental activities columns in the government-wide financial statements.
+Capital assets, which include property, plant, and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are capitalized at historical cost or estimated cost if historical cost is not available.
-The Drainage District maintains a threshold level of \$1,000 or more for capitalizing capital assets however no formal capitalization policy is maintained.
+Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
+The District maintains a threshold level of \$500 or more for capitalizing capital assets.

 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
-Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed.
-There was no interest expense incurred by the District during the year.

-Depreciation of all exhaustible capital assets is recorded as an allocated expense in the statement of activities, with accumulated depreciation reflected in the statement of net position.
+Depreciation of all exhaustible capital assets is recorded as an expense in the statement of activities, with accumulated depreciation reflected in the statement of net position.
 Depreciation is provided over the assets' estimated useful lives using the straight-line method of depreciation.
 The range of estimated useful lives by type of asset is as follows:

-Buildings 25 years
+Equipment

-Equipment 5-10 years
+5-10 years

-Land improvements 20 years